ms/buildtogether.tech/src/research.md

 Program analysis can tell us many other things as well, all of which should influence the design of future systems.
-For example, Python, JavaScript, and many other languages are <span i="dynamic typing; typing!dynamic">dynamically typed</span>, while <span i="static typing; typing!static">statically typed</span> languages like Java that restrict variables to particular types of data. [% b Akerblom2015 %] looked at how often Python programs actually rely on dynamic typing, and found that it was taken advantage of in only 2.5% of cases.
+For example, Python, JavaScript, and many other languages are [% i "dynamic typing" "typing!dynamic" %]dynamically typed[% /i %], while [% i "static typing" "typing!static" %]statically typed[% /i %] languages like Java that restrict variables to particular types of data. [% b Akerblom2015 %] looked at how often Python programs actually rely on dynamic typing, and found that it was taken advantage of in only 2.5% of cases.
 Adding generics (i.e., type declarations like `Array<int>`) only makes